Computomics/MethylScore/README.md

 MethylScore is a pipeline to call differentially methylated regions between samples obtained from Whole Genome Bisulfite Sequencing (WGBS).

-## Pipeline strategy
+## Pipeline summary
-MethylScore starts from either bam files containing alignments of bisulfite-sequenced reads to a reference genome, produced by bisulfite read alignment tools such as _[bismark](https://github.com/FelixKrueger/Bismark/_ and _[bwa_meth](https://github.com/brentp/bwa-meth)_, or bedGraph files with pre-tabulated methylation information as they are produced by _[MethylDackel extract](https://github.com/dpryan79/MethylDackel#single-cytosine-methylation-metrics-extraction)_ or _[bismark methylation extractor](https://github.com/FelixKrueger/Bismark/tree/master/Docs#iv-running-bismark_methylation_extractor)_.
+MethylScore starts from bam files containing alignments of bisulfite-sequenced reads to a reference genome, produced by bisulfite read alignment tools such as _[bismark](https://github.com/FelixKrueger/Bismark/)_ and _[bwa_meth](https://github.com/brentp/bwa-meth)_.
+Alternatively, bedGraph files with pre-tabulated methylation information as they are produced by _[MethylDackel extract](https://github.com/dpryan79/MethylDackel#single-cytosine-methylation-metrics-extraction)_ or _[bismark methylation extractor](https://github.com/FelixKrueger/Bismark/tree/master/Docs#iv-running-bismark_methylation_extractor)_.

 If genomic alignments are supplied as an input, mapped reads from technical replicates are first merged and coordinate-sorted using _samtools sort_, and the mappings for each sample are de-duplicated using _picard MarkDuplicates_.
 For concurrent processing, the alignments are then split by chromosome, and, for each sample and chromosome, the numbers of methylated/unmethylated reads per position (pileup information) are retrieved using